Jon-Becker/nft-generator-py/README.md

 - `layer` refers to the targeted layer.
 - `value` is the value of the layer that is incompatible with attributes within the `incompatible_with` list.
 - `incompatible_with` is the list of incompatible layers that will never be selected when `layer` has attribute `value`.
+- An optional `default` object can be provided to each incompatibility.
+This object will be selected 100% of the time if present and an incompatible layer is selected.
+The `default` object has a `value` and `filename` attribute.
+  - `value` is the name of the default selection which will be displayed in the metadata.
+  - `filename` is the path to the image file that will be used as the default selection.

 As of `v1.0.2`, the IPFS CID may be updated programatically after generating NFTs and uploading `/images` to IPFS.
 This will update all metadata files to correctly point `"image"` to the IPFS CID.
 - *This is an optional step, and can be exited safely using `enter` or `control + c`.*